 The COVID-19 crisis has revealed and amplified already existing vulnerabilities in the Eastern Partnership (EaP) countries, namely: weak state institutions, lack of trust in society, polarization, and unstable security situation.
-While resilience narrative has become the main theme of the European Commission proposal for the long-term objectives of the EaP beyond 2020, we would like to assess how the current crisis challenges the resilience of the state institutions and society in general.
+While the resilience narrative has become the main theme of the European Commission proposal for the long-term objectives of the EaP beyond 2020, we would like to assess how the current crisis challenges the resilience of the state institutions and society in general.
 Could this crisis become an opportunity for the national governments to regain citizens trust?
-Is the response of the EU “geopolitical” Commission to the pandemic crisis in the neighborhood adequate to the current situation?
+Is the response of the EU “geopolitical” Commission to the pandemic crisis in the neighbourhood adequate to the current situation?

 For participation in the webinar, please register in advance: https://forms.gle/bhfR6gZNRCGvAfan6

 Andrius Kubilius, MEP, Chair of the Delegation to the Euronest Parliamentary Assembly

 Jaroslav Kurfurst, Special Envoy for the Eastern Partnership, Czech MFA.

 Pavel Havlicek, Research Fellow of Association of International Affairs (AMO)